AndrewKraevskii/raytracer/README.md

 # Simple raytracer implemented in zig

-I'm tring to implement raytracer by following [this](https://matklad.github.io/2022/12/31/raytracer-construction-kit.html) article.
+I'm trying to implement raytracer by following [this](https://matklad.github.io/2022/12/31/raytracer-construction-kit.html) article.

 It uses QOI image format to store images.
 So if you want to try it you need to find qoi viewer (I use aseprite for that)

-## Running localy
+## Running locally

 If you want to try and run it yourself you'll need to install zig compiler (master branch).
 Later you can clone repo and run it using zig compiler.